aaz25/431-2021/classes/class05/README.md

 ## Today's Slides

-- Class 05 slides will be available in [PDF format], as well as in [R Markdown].
+- Dr. Love's slides will be available in [PDF format], as well as in [R Markdown].
 - The recording will be made available approximately 24 hours after class through our Shared Google Drive and via Modules and Echo 360 on [Canvas](https://canvas.case.edu).

 ## More to come.